speedment/speedment-doc/pages/datastore.md

 * a constructor that takes a reference to a datastore entity as parameter,
-* and data fields used to accumulate results of the aggregation.
+* and data fields used to accumulate the aggregation results per key value.

 ```java
       @Data // See Project Lombok